Trump to relaunch MAGA rallies, senior adviser says

 And not just any Republicans.
 Mr. Trump “has already begun to vet and endorse candidates for 2022, with an eye toward electing not just Republican candidates, but America First Republican candidates,” Mr. Miller told Axios.

-He confirmed the statement in a Saturday tweet, saying “yes they are” in response to a Mic headline: “Brace yourself: Trump’s MAGA rallies are coming back.”
+He confirmed the statement Saturday to the Washington Times after tweeting “yes they are” in response to a Mic headline: “Brace yourself: Trump’s MAGA rallies are coming back.”

 “His endorsement lifts candidates above the pack and often clears the primary field,” Mr. Miller said.
 “The general election endorsement provides access to ‘Trump voters’ not normally accessible to Republicans.”